mazi-project/guides/source/captive.rst

 Replace the placeholder page
 ----------------------------

-Let’s browse to the /var/www/html directory and rename this default page:
+Let’s browse to the /var/www/html directory and rename the default page:

 .. code-block:: bash

    cd /var/www/html/
    mv index.html index.html.old

-Now you can add you site and edit the index.html in /var/www/
+Now you can make a new folder and add your site in it.

+Then you should make a new index.html file inside the folder /var/www/html for redirecting all requests to your site.

 .. code-block:: bash